GurditLubana/Group-10-Meal-Planner/Devlog.md

     Topic: Iter1 requirements and coding standard
     -----
     Decision: Project coding standard will immitate Dane's code style
+              - discussed on the main coding format that we all need to follow for this project.
+              - read through the Iteration1 requirements and made sure evryone knew about the standards on which it is evaluated.
     -----
     Rationale: Iter1 requirements
 <br>